Students applying for admission or readmission to Trevecca Nazarene University must submit an application by the following dates:

 Housing Information for New Students

 Housing requirements are determined by the Office of Student Development.
-An online housing application is required once a person has been admitted and paid his or her $200 enrollment deposit.
+An online Residency Information Application (for on-campus housing and off-campus commuter students) is required once a person has been admitted and paid his or her $200 enrollment deposit.
 Residence hall and roommate assignments are based on the date the enrollment deposit is paid.
 A housing interview is required for students 23 years of age or older who wish to live in a residence hall.
 Those who wish to live off campus must receive permission from the Office of Student Development.

 Trevecca offers apartments for rent on or near the campus to married students and other personnel.
 Inquiries about rent, availability, and regulations should be made directly to Trevecca’s Accounting Office.